-Effective July 1, 2013, the Certification Pay provisions shall be as follows:
+Effective July 1, 2022, the Certification Pay provisions shall be as follows:

-- 1. Construction Standards Inspectors and Property Standards Inspectors will receive a six percent (6%) increase in their base hourly rates of pay provided they substantiate to the Employer that they have passed the International Code Council (ICC) National Certification Examination Program examinations listed immediately below or their predecessors:
+1. Construction Standards Inspectors and Property Standards Inspectors will receive a one percent (1%) increase in their base hourly rates of pay for every certification provided they substantiate to the Employer that they have passed the International Code Council (ICC) National Certification Examination Program examinations listed immediately below or their predecessors:

 - a.
 Residential Building Inspector (B1);

 - b.
 Residential Electrical Inspector (E1);

 - c.
 Residential Mechanical Inspector (M1);

 - d.
 Residential Plumbing Inspector (P1);

 - e.
-Commercial Building Inspector (B2); and,
+Commercial Building Inspector (B2); and

 - f.
-Fire Inspector I (66).
+Fire Inspector I (66)

-- 2. Property Standards Inspectors will receive a two percent (2%) increase in their base hourly rates of pay provided they substantiate to the Employer that they have passed both the ICC Zoning Inspector (75) and the ICC Property Maintenance and Housing Inspector (64) examinations.
+2. Property Standards Inspectors will receive a two percent (2%) increase in their base hourly rates of pay provided they substantiate to the Employer that they have passed the ICC Zoning Inspector (75) examination.
+The employee will also receive a two percent (2%) increase in their base hourly rates of pay provided they substantiate to the Employer that they have passed the ICC Property Maintenance and Housing Inspector (64) examination.